django-oscar/django-oscar-api/README.rst

     application where the requests can be inspected by an attacker, such as a mobile application.
 CSRF protection is NOT applied so requests CAN be forged when using the session protocol.
-Regular cookie based sessions are still fully functional and the entire REST api should work with this method of authentication as well.
+Regular cookie based sessions are still fully functional and the entire REST API should work with this method of authentication as well.
 When using cookie based session, csrf restrictions are enforced as usual, so this is the preferred method of authentication for any untrusted applications.